RobbieW69/7DTD-Mods-A21/README.md

 + Food, Hunger, and Exp bars now brighter colors.
 + When you press Escape a server information panel will pop up.
 + Alot of colored text just about everywhere now.
++ Updated Compass UI with more info.
++ Lockable item slots.
++ Hidden Admins on players menu.
+#### Biomes
++ Weather in biomes has more effect/stronger.
++ Lots of random debris (cinder blocks) have been removed.